 Feminists love to use Priscilla, wife of Aquila, as an example of a woman leader and teacher in the Church, but their evidence is more wishful thinking than convincing.
 The first “proof” is that Priscilla’s name is mentioned first more frequently than Aquila’s name.
 It depends on what version of the bible you use as to how many times her name comes first.
 The modern versions have her mentioned first 4 out of 6 times while the KJV has her 3 out of 6.
 But even if you prefer a modern English version, it doesn’t prove anything.
 Of the nineteen times Barnabas and Saul/Paul are mentioned together, Barnabas is mentioned first 11 times – that is more than half the occasions.
 But who was it that was the more significant of the two?

 The other “proof” that Priscilla’s “leadership” was more significant than her husband’s is taken from the account in Acts 18:24-28, where a Jew named Apollos came to town.
-In verse 26 we’re told “He began to speak boldly in the synagogue; but when Priscilla and Aquila heard him, they took him aside and expounded to him the Way of God more accurately”.
+In verse 26 we’re told “…he spake and taught diligently the things of the Lord….he began to speak boldly in the synagogue: whom when Aquila and Priscilla had heard, they took him unto them, and expounded unto him the way of God more perfectly”.
 The claim by the feminists is that it was Priscilla who taught him; but in no bible version that I’ve seen does it say only Priscilla taught Apollos; the sacred text says it was both her and her husband.
 But in view of the fact that they were both Jews, and that they associated closely with Paul, Priscilla was in submission to her husband and would not have taken the lead as a rule.
 But even if she did, I can’t see that it’s a big deal; we’ve already seen in the Old Testament that there were women who prophesied, and that they were exceptions to the rule and not the norm.
 So even if we allow that Priscilla was more instrumental than her husband in teaching Apollos, which is possible, this doesn’t open the door to women leading and teaching in the Church.

-All that we know of this person is found in Romans 16:7: “Greet Andronicus and Junias, my kinsmen and my fellow prisoners; they are men of note among the apostles, and they were in Christ before me”.
+All that we know of this person is found in Romans 16:7: “Salute Andronicus and Junia, my kinsmen, and my fellowprisoners, who are of note among the apostles, who also were in Christ before me”.
 In the RSV-CE, “Junias” is given as the reading but NRSV has “Junia”, with the footnote “Or Junias; other ancient authorities read Julia”.

 There is much uncertainty about the identity of this person.
 As can be seen there are three possibilities to choose from.
 The feminist claim for this person is that it is a woman, and they deduce this from the name.
 But as I’ve shown, this is very unclear as we have three choices; so it is impossible to say with any certainty.
 John Chrysostom thought Junia was a woman and John Calvin, though he doesn’t say so expressly, assumes it was a man, as do many other commentators.
 However, one of the commentaries has this to say: “Andronicus and Junia – or, as it might be, ‘Junias’, a contracted form of ‘Junianus’; in this case, it is a man’s name.
 But if, as is more probable, the word be, as in our version (KJV), ‘Junia’, the person meant was no doubt either the wife or the sister of Andronicus…which are of note among the apostles – those who think the word ‘apostle’ is used in a lax sense, in the Acts and Epistles, take this to mean ‘noted apostles’…..others, who are not clear that the word ‘apostle’ is applied to any without the circle of the Twelve, save where the connection or some qualifying words show that the literal meaning of ‘one sent’ is the thing intended, understand by the expression used here, ‘persons esteemed by the apostles’…..and of course, if ‘Junia’ is to be taken for a woman, this latter must be the meaning” (“Commentary Practical and Explanatory on the Whole Bible” by Jamieson, Fausset and Brown – Romans 16:7).